 5. Describe how the program's clinical education component is organized: Does it provide at least 1,200 clock hours of clinical training involving patient contact in a clinical setting?
+Does the program make use of telemedicine and/or simulations?
 For most clinical education settings, is the faculty-to-student clinician ratio generally 1-to-6 or better?
 Describe how the clinical education component conforms to the clinical hours, number of patient contact/interaction, and other requirements cited in Section C., Paragraphs 5 a. through f., of Standard VI, noting any hours requirements set by the program.
 Are there any issues/deficiencies with respect to any of the items noted?
 If so, what are the program's plans to address them?